Planning the Perfect Tanzania Safari Trip: Parks, Wildlife & Travel Tips

 Ngorongoro Crater is a UNESCO World Heritage Site and one of the most remarkable places to see on a safari in Tanzania.
 The crater was formed millions of years ago after a massive volcanic collapse, creating a natural enclosure that now supports an extraordinary concentration of wildlife.
 In its green grasslands and soda lake, the visitor can see lions, elephants, buffalo, and very rarely, even black rhinos.
 Because of its relatively compact size, wildlife viewing is an easy and satisfying experience, which in most cases enables a traveler to view more than one species of wildlife within a day.
 With the dramatic crater walls and the amazing view, Ngorongoro provides a distinctive and memorable safari in Tanzania.

-The Ngorongoro Crater is the world's largest intact and unfilled volcanic caldera, and the Ngorongoro Conservation Area's main tourist attraction
+Ngorongoro Crater, the world’s largest intact volcanic caldera and top attraction of the Ngorongoro Conservation Area

 Tarangire National Park